Deitos-Network/deitos-node/README.md

 The Deitos node includes the `pallet-deitos` which contains the core foundational of the Deitos Network.
 For more information about the pallet functionalities please refeer to the [pallet's README](/pallets/deitos/README.md).

-## Installatation and Local Development configuration
+## Installation and Local Development configuration

 ### Rust installation.